frederic-perez/AmE-dictionary/data/idioms.md

 __at someone’s disposal__
 __at stake__ :three::hammer:
 __at the buzzer__ _Durant missed a floater at the buzzer._
-__at the end of (one’s) rope__ Having reached a point of utter exhaustion or exasperation; in a state at which one has no more patience, endurance, or energy left. _The baby’s been crying all morning, and I haven’t slept properly in days.
+__at the end of (one’s) rope__ :two: Having reached a point of utter exhaustion or exasperation; in a state at which one has no more patience, endurance, or energy left. _The baby’s been crying all morning, and I haven’t slept properly in days.
 I’m just at the end of my rope!_
 __at the end of (one’s) tether__ Completely worn out, exasperated, or exhausted; having no more patience, endurance, or energy left. _Joshua has been throwing a tantrum all afternoon, and with all the other things I have to get done, I’m simply at the end of my tether!_
 __at the end of the day__ :nine::m: Ultimately.
 __at the expense of (someone or something)__